The History of my Mormon Heritage

 Written by Christian’s daughter, Mabel Elva

-The Sunday that Christian had decided to get baptized, everything was supposed to run smoothly.
-As Christian was getting ready to leave, the owner of the farm came up to Christian and said, “Christian, you can’t have the day off today, because we have a pig that is about to give birth.
-You have to stay here and help with it.”
-Lars Christian responded, “I can’t, my uncle is expecting me at 2:00 p.m. in Korsør.”
+On the Sunday that Christian had decided to be baptized, everything was supposed to run smoothly.
+As he was getting ready to leave, the owner of the farm came up to him and said, “Christian, you can’t have the day off today because we have a pig that is about to give birth.
+You have to stay and help.”
+Christian responded, “I can’t, my uncle is expecting me at 2:00 pm in Korsør.”

-The farm owner was strict and insisted that he could not do without him and that he had to stay.
-Christian didn’t know what to do, so he knelt down and prayed to his Father in Heaven, asking if He would pave the way so that he could be baptized that day.
+The farm owner was strict and insisted that he stay.
+Christian didn’t know what to do, so he knelt and prayed to his Father in Heaven, asking Him to pave the way so he could be baptized that day.

-He was barely done praying when the farmer came back and said the pig had given birth to 7 piglets and that Christian was free to go after all.
-Christian hurried to the train station.
-When Christian arrived at the train station, he could see that the train was already leaving.
+He had barely finished praying when the farmer returned and said that the pig had given birth to 7 piglets and that Christian was free to go after all.
+He hurried to the train station.
+When he arrived at the train station he could see that the train was leaving.
 As before, Christian waved to the conductor, but this time the conductor did not see him, and the train continued on its way.

 Christian was determined to get baptized that day.
 He took off his socks and shoes and started running the long path from Slagelse to Korsør.
-(He ran a total of 11 miles) He arrived two hours late.
-When he arrived, the branch members were still patiently waiting for him.
-Since there was no baptismal font in the church, everyone went to the fjord, where Christians were to be baptized.
+He ran a total of 11 miles.
+He arrived two hours late.
+When he finally arrived, the branch members were still patiently waiting for him.
+Since there wasn’t a baptismal font in the church, everyone gathered at the fjord where Christians were to be baptized.

-Just as Christian and his uncle Joachim were about to walk into the water, Christian grabbed his uncle’s arm and said, “I don’t want to get baptized today after all, let’s run the other way.”
-When Joachim asked why he had changed his mind.”
-Christian responded, “Can’t you see that big black animal that’s in the water?”
-Joachim couldn’t see it.
+Just as he and Joachim were about to enter the water, Christian grabbed his uncle’s arm and said, “I don’t want to get baptized today after all, let’s run the other way.”
+When Joachim asked why he had changed his mind, Christian responded, “Can’t you see that big black animal in the water?”
+His uncle couldn’t see it.
 Joachim explained to Christian that it was the adversary’s way of trying to deter him from getting baptized.

 Joachim raised his arm to the square and commanded whatever evil was in the water to depart.
 Christian could no longer see the black animal.
 A peaceful feeling came over them, and Christian was baptized.